Damansara Town Centre: Background

-Offices in the original buildings of Damansara Town Centre were occupied by government ministries, departments and other private corporations such as Damansara Realty Berhad, Indah Water Konsortium, HELP University College and Johor Corporation (J-Corp).
-Department of Immigration Malaysia and Ministry of Housing, and Local Governments Malaysia used to have their offices here and have since moved to Putrajaya, while passport renewal services were relocated to Pudu Sentral several years ago.
-Restaurants, convenience stores, supermarkets were located on the ground floor.
+Offices in the original buildings of Damansara Town Centre were occupied by government ministries, departments and private corporations such as Damansara Realty Berhad, Indah Water Konsortium, HELP University College and Johor Corporation (J-Corp).
+Department of Immigration Malaysia and Ministry of Housing and Local Governments Malaysia used to have their offices here and have since moved to Putrajaya, while passport renewal services were relocated to Pudu Sentral several years ago.
+Restaurants, convenience stores and supermarkets were located on the ground floor.

 During the upgrading of Jalan Damansara into Sprint Expressway's Damansara Link in 2000, the town centre became an "island" between separate carriageways.
-In 2011, the Twins@Damansara Heights condominium block opened, the first of many high rise buildings to come.
-In 2014 it was announced that the original buildings of Damansara Town Centre will be demolished and redeveloped as office buildings, apartments, a hotel and a mall which was later known as Pavilion Damansara Heights, the sister of the Pavilion Mall in Bukit Bintang in downtown Kuala Lumpur.
+In 2011, the Twins@Damansara Heights condominium block opened, the first of many high-rise buildings to come.
+In 2014 it was announced that the original buildings of Damansara Town Centre will be demolished and redeveloped as office buildings, apartments, a hotel and a mall which was later known as Pavilion Damansara Heights, a sister development to Pavilion Kaula Lumpur in Bukit Bintang in downtown Kuala Lumpur.